ratsakatika/camera-traps/README.md

-├── models              # Directory for storing the AI models ├── notebooks           # Directory for the example tutorial notebook ├── scripts             # Directory for alert system scripts ├── environment.yml     # Conda environment configuration file ├── training_env.yml    # A more complex Conda environment for the analysis and fine-tuning notebooks ├── requirements.txt    # Pip environment configuration file ├── LICENSE             # License file for the repository └── README.md           # Readme file with project overview and instructions
+├── models              # Directory for storing the AI models ├── notebooks           # Directory for the example tutorial notebook ├── scripts             # Directory for alert system scripts ├── analysis_env.yml    # A complex Conda environment for the archive notebooks ├── environment.yml     # Conda environment configuration file ├── requirements.txt    # Pip environment configuration file (recommended) ├── LICENSE             # License file for the repository └── README.md           # Readme file with project overview and instructions